Your relationship status

 - nature of your commitment to each other

-If you already identify as a member of a couple we don’t usually assess your relationship against the 5 factors, unless your circumstances change.
+If you tell us you’re a member of a couple, we don’t usually assess your relationship against these factors, unless your circumstances change.

-We understand not all couples are the same.
-Some of these factors may not be present in your relationship.
-A decision can still be made that you’re a member of a couple even if all of these factors aren’t present in your relationship.
+We can decide you’re a member of a couple even if all of these factors aren’t present in your relationship.

 If it is decided you’re a member of a couple but you believe this will result in unfair hardship, contact us.
-Depending on your circumstances, you may be considered as single under special provisions in the Social Security Act 1991.
-Each request is assessed on a case by case basis.
+We may consider you as single under special provisions in the Social Security Act 1991.
+We assess each request on a case by case basis.

-A registered relationship is one that is registered under Australian state or territory law.
-Registered relationships also include, but are not limited to, civil unions.
-Registered relationships are currently recognised in:
+A registered relationship is one registered under Australian state or territory law.
+This includes civil unions and is recognised in: